100 Heroes: Caravaggio

 It’s fairly widely accepted that Caravaggio was a gay man.
 Scholars point to the homoeroticism of his work, and there are number of men throughout Caravaggio’s life that appear to have been significant.

-There is also contemporary records that indicate the Caravaggio turned to young male prostitutes as models for his work and also his pleasure.
+There are also contemporary records that indicate that Caravaggio frequently used young male prostitutes as models for his work as well as having sex with them.

 Follow Gareth Johnson on Twitter